SinglishWords/singlish-words-backend/README.md

 Running and testing the backend on your [localhost](http://localhost) requires the installation of MySQL and Redis.
 The easiest way to install these is using Homebrew.

+If you do not have Homebrew installed, follow the instructions on [https://brew.sh](https://brew.sh) as a prerequisite for installing MySQL and Redis.

 ```bash
 $ brew install mysql
 $ brew install redis
 ```

 ## Initialise MySQL

+This step is important if you are setting up and initialising MySQL on your local system for local testing.

 If you have already initialised MySQL before, you can skip this step.